Emergency Alerts View

 Three generations of men & boys

-The Disabilities Education Act (IDEA)
+Your Rights Under The Individuals with Disabilities Education Act (IDEA)

-About the DC Language Access Act
+Your Rights Under the DC Language Access Act

 You have the right to access all our services in your primary language at no cost to you.
 This includes having the right to request a translator and to have any vital documents translated into your primary language.
 Visit the Office of Human Rights to learn more about your rights listed in the Language Access Act.